 Why is freer trade important?

-Free trade gives consumers more choice and a broader range of goods and services to choose from.
+Free trade gives consumers more choice and a broader range of goods and services to choose from at competitive prices.
 Free trade has helped make possible the lifestyles we have become accustomed to.
 It has helped diversify and deepen our economy.
 But more than this, the links we develop through trade and investment with other countries support people to people connections.
 They give us a richer and more diverse society.